one1lion/from_sql_to_nosql/README.md

 # Documents
 The following should be Documents that can be queried directly.
 The Mill Run Sheets can have multiple Samples (Samples are an Item with the `"type"` property set to `"Sample"`).
 Note that the same Sample item will be referenced by a `Tracking Ticket` document.
 I believe each section would be its own collection:
- - Plants collection
+ - Plants collection: Each document is created once, seldom edited, and seldom read
- - Mill Run Sheets collection
+ - Mill Run Sheets collection: Each document is created once, seldom edited, and seldom read
- - Tracking Items collection
+ - Tracking Items collection: Each document is created once, moderately edited, and often read
- - Tracking Tickets collection
+ - Tracking Tickets collection: Each document is created once, moderately edited, and often read

 I am still not sure about partitions.
 I get the concept is to use a property that is unique, unchanging, and is for referencing documents from other documents, but the tutorials and blogs I've looked at deal with using 1 partition.
 With my relational mindset, I'm thinking FKs, where a Sample item type can have an FK of the Tracking Ticket Id as well as the Mill Run Sheet Id, since it can reach out to get the data of both of those objects (entities) from the Sample record.
 Likewise, the Tracking Ticket would have the Sample Item's Id.
 Does this mean a partition on Plant Id, Mill Run Sheet Id, Tracking Item Id (as in the Chemical, Instrument, or Sample document's Id), and Tracking Ticket Id?
 I'll keep trying to figure that out.